joekrall/joekrall.com/src/about.md

 tags: page
 ---

-Joe Krall is a husband, software engineer, and occasional musician and writer.
+I am a husband, software engineer, and occasional musician and writer.

+You can subscribe to this blog via [RSS](https://joekrall.com/feed.xml).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/joekrall/) or [GitHub](https://github.com/joekrall).

 **Colophon**